zwang126/AzureKibana_SIEM/README.md

    http://104.42.232.28:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+Using git command to clone this directory ( git clone https://github.com/zwang126/AzureKibana_SIEM.git), modify the IP addresses and machine name to fit your needs in ansible host file, configuration file and play book file.